jensdietrich/null-annotation-inference/nullannoinference-agent/README.md

 are executed.
 This is useful as API issues might be reported in another systems the system under analysis depends on.
 Usually this information can also be inferred from stack traces captured.

-Example usage: `java -Dnz.ac.wgtn.nullannoinference.includes=com.example,org.example -javaagent:semdiff-nullable-dynamic-analyser.jar .. `
+Example usage: `java -Dnz.ac.wgtn.nullannoinference.includes=com.example,org.example -javaagent:nullannoinference-agent.jar .. `

 ``